CICA Appeal Solicitor | Criminal Injury Compensation

 Some decisions made by the House of Lords can be challenged in the European Court of Human Rights and an appeal can be referred from all courts to the European Court of Justice.
 In addition the Criminal Cases Review Commission may refer miscarriages of justice to the Court of Appeal for reconsideration.

 Our specialist solicitors are members of the Law Society panel of personal injury experts.
 We offer free initial advice on CICA applications and will review your potential claim and advise on its value.
 If the claim is refused or the award is inadequate, in appropriate cases, we will appeal the decision.
-For free advise on risk free no win no fee claims just use the helpline or complete the contact form or email our offices and a solicitor will speak to you on the telephone without further obligation.
+For free advice on risk free no win no fee claims just use the helpline or complete the contact form or email our offices and a solicitor will speak to you on the telephone without further obligation.

 SOLICITORS HELPLINE 0845 644 4163